cirosantilli/db/mysql.md

 - double quotes: `"asdf"`.
 Same as single quotes.
 Single quotes are more common across DBMSs, so prefer single quotes.

-#error logging
+#Error logging

 Errors may occur either if a request is ill-formed or if an impossible operation is requested such as dropping an inexistent table:

     DROP TABLE idontexist;

 If one command gives an error, the execution is terminated immediately without doing further commands in the same request.
 For example:

     DROP TABLE idontexist; SELECT 'hello';

 will not show `hello` since an error occurred before that.

 Note that the `mysql` with the `-e` option sends all commands at once to the server even if the commands are on separate lines.
 Therefore for example the following prints nothing:

     mysql -u test -h localhost -ppass test "DROP TABLE idontexist;
         SELECT 'hello';"

 An error does not close the session.
 Before the session is over, it is possible to retrieve the last error message with the `SHOW WARNINGS` function:

     DROP TABLE idontexist;
     SHOW WARNINGS

-Besides the `error` level, mysql logging also represents the warning level, and the note level.
-`SHOW WARNINGS` shows the last error, warning or note.
+Besides the `error` level, MySQL logging also represents the warning level, and the note level. `SHOW WARNINGS` shows the last error, warning or note.

-#literal values
+#Literal values

-##strings
+##Strings

 Literal strings can be either single or double quoted: